Siqi Liu, Ph.D. in Computer Science, University of California Berkeley, 2023

 Apply to become a DIMACS postdoc

-DIMACS, the Center for Discrete Mathematics and Theoretical Computer Science, invites applications for postdoctoral associate positions beginning in 2022.
+DIMACS, the Center for Discrete Mathematics and Theoretical Computer Science, invites applications for postdoctoral associate positions beginning in Fall 2023.
 Applicants should be recent Ph.D.'s with interest in DIMACS areas, such as computer science, discrete mathematics, statistics, physics, operations research, data science, AI, machine learning, ethics of algorithms, and their applications, and more.

 We are currently seeking applications for two positions: